io-sea/hestia/doc/UserGuide.md

 ### Backend Types/Configurations

-Configuration options for all backends are given under the `config` map in the `hestia_backends` option, as in the regular configuratiion files for Hestia.
+Configuration options for all backends are given under the `config` map in the `hestia_backends` option, as in the regular configuration files for Hestia.
 For example:
 ```yaml
   hestia_backends:
     - type: "file_hsm"